sol-sk/GIT_Obsidian/Lacan Orientation/Introduction - What is the Real? (1998), Miller.md

 What happens with the process engaging with a work where we engage with what aspects of the work are formalizations – and when we go past that point by making specific references which disturb the formalizations by makign them specific/non-abstract

-Garett references Amber's 3 circular diagram works from Finnegan's Wake *→ chiral, asymmetrical*
+Gareth references Amber's 3 circular diagram works from Finnegan's Wake *→ chiral, asymmetrical*

 Artwork: deception of truth to give access to something else/Real

 15:50 discussion of the grid relating to Genvieve's works

+T. Auerbach's work 15:53
+- Meaningless gesture, symbol with vague associations

+Intersection vs bar

+Gareth: You don't go as a spectator to artwork without the expectation that the desire to know will be fulfilled in some way
+- I am the answer to this art/this art is the answer to me
+- T'ai describes this view as the hermeneutic view rather than all spectators

+Ignacio: Or (to Gareth), the denial of the question, the sequestering off of the possibility of answering

+Everything to be known is already there in the unconscious; unearthing it